 The Importance of Hearing Health Providers

-As with a decline in eyesight, hearing loss can have a profoundly negative influence on a loved one’s life.
-But unlike eyesight, their hearing loss can be very subtle – but still have substantial effects.
+As with a decline in eyesight, hearing loss can have a profoundly negative affect on one’s life.
+But unlike eyesight, hearing loss isn’t always evident.
 Because of this, no matter your age, regular hearing examinations by an audiologist are crucial.

 What is an audiologist?